danilopeixoto/authorize/README.md

 pip install .[test]
 ```

-Use the `-e, --editable` flag to install package in development mode.
+Use the `-e, --editable` flag to install the package in development mode.

 ## Usage